Springhouse Turtle

 brown, yellow box turtle on green grass

-My golden retriever was in the front yard one morning when he started barking his yapper off.
+My goldendoodle was in the front yard one morning when he started barking his yapper off.
 I love my dog, but his hobby is barking, which my neighbors don’t appreciate, so I hustled outside to yell at him to shush (which never works).
 I found him standing over a rock in a corner of my garden barking like a crazed puppy.
 I moved closer and discovered the “rock” was a huge box turtle with gorgeous yellow and brown markings on its domed back.
 It had squeezed its head and limbs inside its shell and was waiting (anxiously, I’m sure) for my pooch to back off.

 My dog weighs 70 pounds and is always hungry.
 He was nosing and pawing at the turtle while barking, so this was a nervous-making situation for me.
 I shrieked at my pup to move away, ran into the house, grabbed a sturdy woven plastic shopping bag and some rubber-coated gardening gloves, ran back outside and pushed the dog away while I picked up the turtle in my gloved hands and put it into the bag.